-During times of uncertainty, investors prefer putting their money into safe-haven investments, and gold is one of the best places to keep your money safe.
+During times of uncertainty, experts prefer putting their money into safe-haven, and gold is one of the best places to keep your money safe.

 The stock market does not represent the economy, which is why it can be unpredictable.
 However, there is no denying Brexit will impact all businesses across the UK.
 Companies may change headquarters and move elsewhere, and an increase in regulations and visa restrictions could cause cashflow and hiring issues.
 This could cause a stock market crash or a prolonged recession.
-When the stock market decreases in value and causes a bear market, investors like to sell their investments and put their money into less volatile investments such as gold.
+When the stock market decreases in value and causes a bear market, experts like to sell their savings and put their money into less volatile assets such as gold.
 This increases demand, which in turn increases the price of gold.

 With Brexit, the pound might decrease in value, causing higher inflation or even deflation.
 People who want to keep their money in liquid assets that aren’t inflationary will head towards gold.
 This increases demand and further increase the price of gold.